saras2558/sep11-freedom-project/entries/entry03.md

 ---

 Now I wanted to see it in action so I tried to edit some of the code that was already written.
 The screenshot below shows the code and the result:
+ `image`

+Although it does have new codes, which I would like to search more, knowing what the code did helped me take the first step.
+Below is also another a screenshot, that explains the code or the structure of `camera.updateProjectionMartix();`

+These define the camera's viewing frustum.

+---

+## Skills:

+I used the skills on how to google, and organization.
+I googled and searched for solutions that led me to the video.
+Then I used organization by organizing my files and making my image show on github.
+I also used my notes to help me not forget the code I am learning.

+## Ep:

+In my last entries, I jumped right 4.
+However, I really think I am around 1 or 2.
+I need to do a lot of research and learn many codes.
+Next, I will learn more of the code I saw and efinalty take it a step at a time.

 [Previous](entry02.md) | [Next](entry04.md)